nielskrijger/douane/README.md

 **Why is this library called Douane?**

 All other proper names were already taken.
-Douane is the Dutch word for customs authority which seemed fitting (input/output, checks... you get it?).
-Also, it's a funny word having so many vowels in it.
+Douane is the Dutch word for customs authority which seemed somewhat fitting (input/output, checks...).
+If nothing else it is a funny word :-)

-**Why use JavaScript rather than CoffeeScript, TypeScript, < whatever >...?**

-JavaScript is broken (given the thousand attempt to build alternatives), but for a lot of work it works just fine.
-Here too.toms authority which seemed fitting (whilst discussing it over a glass of beer... input/output, checks... you get it?).
-Also, it's a funny word having so many vowels in it.

 **Why use JavaScript rather than CoffeeScript, TypeScript, < whatever >...?**